Port of Hull: Riverside Quay

-In 1904, the North Eastern Railway (NER), then the main owner of the Hull docks, applied to Parliament for powers to build a quay along the bank of the River Humber, adjacent to its Albert Dock, and related works.
+In 1904, the North Eastern Railway (NER), then the main owner of the Hull docks, applied to Parliament for powers to build a quay along the bank of the Humber Estuary, adjacent to its Albert Dock, and related works.
 Permission was obtained in 1905 to construct a quay of up to 5580 ft in length, and to dredge to a depth of 16 ft below the low water level of ordinary spring tides.

 The quay was designed as a deep water quay for foodstuffs and other goods requiring rapid handling.
 It avoided delays in entering locks, or having to wait for a low tide to turn.
 Additional works included construction of a two-storey warehouse for the fruit trade on the adjacent side of the Albert Dock, and the replacement of the single line railway swing bridge over the dock's entrance with a double track bridge.

 A quay of 2500 ft was constructed along the timbered wharf outward from Albert Dock, extending around 90 ft farther into the estuary.
 The construction consisted of a bank of Middlesbrough slag around 40 ft in depth deposited abutting the former quay wall, with about a 45° facing slope supported at the base by sheet piling.
 The quay's remaining support was formed on Blue Gum and Pitch pine timber pilings, spaced around 10 ft.
 The long Blue Gum piles extended above ground level to form the supports for the structure's roof.
 As built, the quay was equipped with hydraulically powered capstans for shunting, and electric cranes; a water supply for ship supply and fire fighting was fitted, and gas lighting used.
 The electrical equipment was supplied by Craven Brothers.
 Hydraulic power was supplied via an accumulator tower which also functioned as a clock tower but was demolished after the Second World War.

 The pier also incorporated a passenger station for continental boat trains.
 600 ft of the quay was equipped for passenger traffic, with the quay decking raised 3 ft to provide a platform.
 The station was used as a terminus for boat trains.

 The quay came into use in 1907.
 Initial operations were by the Lancashire and Yorkshire Railway (L&YR) and NER's joint ferry to Zeebrugge, followed by ships to Norway operated by Wilson Line, and to Rotterdam by the Hull and Netherlands Steamship Company.
 The quay was fully completed by 1911.

 In the Second World War Hull Blitz, the quay was destroyed by fires started by enemy bombing in May 1941.
 In the 1950s, a new 1065 ft long concrete quay was constructed and officially opened in 1959.
 The south side of Albert Dock was modernised to a similar design as the new Riverside Quay in 1964.